bhartiy/learnsellacious/pages/35.global-configurations/frontend-display-options/product-options/default.md

 visible: true
 ---

-<br>**Product Image Height**: Product image container height in the product detail pages.
-You can adjust the height of the product page in the front end.
-<br>**Product image width**: product image container width in the product detail pages.
-You can adjust the width of the product page in the front end.
-<br>**Image Display Size**: Choose how to adjust images within the images slider container.The aspect ratio of the images will always be maintained.
-You can have two options: Fit to container and Completely Fill container(May be partially hidden).
+<br>**Layout Switcher**: Choose which switcher you want to show.
+Switcher will hide if only 1 option selected. if no option selected then all options will show
-<br>**List layout**: Select the default layout for the list on front-end.
-You can select the view of the products in the front end.
-It can be masonry, Grid and List.
+<br>**Default Layout**: Select the default layout for the products list on front-end, by default it is Grid
 <br>**Show layout switcher**: Select whether the users will be able to switch the list layout between grid and list format.
 If you want to switch then click on the ‘yes’ otherwise click on the ‘No’.
 <br>**Product block layout**: You can select here product block layout for frontend product list page.
 There are 5 layouts: 1.
 Default 2.
 Elegant 3.
 Jskart 4.
 Minimal 5.
 Travelkit
 ![](Screen%20Shot%202020-06-01%20at%206.42.41%20PM.png)